The Tale of Mari Trailer

 This trailer is for The Tale of Mari, my graduate thesis film at RIT.
 It is a mixed-media animated documentary about my Okinawan grandmother, Mari Arakaki Gaskins, who grew up in Okinawa, Japan, before marrying an American Airman and moving to the USA.

-Documentaries Without Borders International Film Festival (Merit Award)
+Merit Award - Documentaries Without Borders International Film Festival

-Fargo Film Festival - Fargo, ND
+Fargo Film Festival

 The Tale of Mari Film